 Camper Ahead of Me In Line – “Why in heaven’s name would you show that movie?!”

 I am a huge fan of the 1977 alien movie Close Encounters of the Third Kind.
 In the movie, Earth is visited by aliens.
-After coming in contact with the aliens, a few special people are entrusted with a vision.
-This vision leads them to Devils Tower, where the aliens land and make first official contact with the governments of Earth.
+A few special people are entrusted with a vision after coming in contact with the aliens.
+Consequently, this vision leads them to Devils Tower, where the aliens land and make first official contact with the governments of Earth.

-It is my love for this movie that has drawn me to Devils Tower.
-This simple mountain in the middle of nowhere was on my bucket list for years, and I am so excited that I not only got to visit this crazy and weird natural structure, but had the opportunity to watch an old favorite again with the iconic tower looming in the background.
+Hence, it is my love for this movie that has drawn me to Devils Tower.
+This simple mountain in the middle of nowhere was on my bucket list for years.
+I am so excited that I not only got to visit this crazy and weird natural structure, but had the opportunity to watch an old favorite again with the iconic tower looming in the background.
 It was a surreal experience, and a real treat.

 Devils Tower National Monument

 In 1906, Devils Tower became the nation’s first national monument [Editor’s note: by an outdated cartographical convention, the apostrophe is omitted intentionally from the name.
 It’s driving me a little nuts.].
 The butte is made of igneous rock and stands over 850 feet (230m) tall from base to top.
 Rather than forming straight out of the ground, Devils Tower National Monument was formed when magma fountained up through the hundreds of feet of softer, sedimentary rock that covered the region millions of years ago.
 Over time, that softer rock was slowly eroded away, leaving behind the solid stone that forms the tower.
 Up close, Devils Tower reminded me of Giant’s Causeway in Northern Ireland, which has similar basalt columns.